NeuroDataDesign/neurodatadesign.github.io/_pages/syllabus.md

 ### Course Summary

-NDD is a year long project-based course where students work in teams of four to eight students.
+Neuro data design (NDD) is a year long project-based course where students work in teams of four to eight students.
 I offer three different levels,   2xx,  4xx, and 6xx.
 The 2xx ensures that people with limited to no background in data science and/or engineering can still participate and benefit from the course (3 credits both semesters).
 The 4xx is designed